ClaHur/DevOps-Course-Starter/README.md

 - After creating a Trello Power Up you’ll be given the option to generate a new API key
 - Create an API Token for Trello.
 This can be done by clicking the “Token” link on the same page where your API key is displayed.

-Add you API key, Token and Board ID into the .env file.
+Add you API key, Token, Board ID and list names* into the .env file.
 You can use the instructions [here](https://developer.atlassian.com/cloud/trello/guides/rest-api/api-introduction/#your-first-api-call) to find out you Board ID.

 NOTE: The app assumes your Trello board has two lists.
-The first should be the 'todo' list (though list naming doesn't matter) and the second should be the 'complete' list.
+The first should be the 'todo' list and the second should be the 'done' list.
+Choose whatever names you like for your lists, so long as they match between Trello and your env file.